A Fistful of Collars

 “Good thing I made reservations in advance then,” Jen said leaning in for a kiss, “I’ll see you tonight.”

-A surge of water pounded Panzer square in the chest, sending her flying off the dock; the wake of the speedboat crashed over her head as she swam for land.
-The full moon rained down cold white light, shimmering on the cresting waves rolling towards the dockyard.
-Behind her another swimmer pursued her, zipping through the water like an otter, gaining speed and distance on her by the second.
+A surge of water pounded Panzer square in the chest, sending her flying off the dock.
+The wake of the speedboat crashed over her head as she swam for land.
+Above her the full moon rained down cold white light, shimmering on the cresting waves rolling towards the dockyard.
+Behind her another swimmer pursued, zipping through the water like an otter, gaining speed and distance on her by the second.
 Fortunately Panzer didn’t have much further to go to reach the land.

 Funnily enough the biggest concern in her head wasn’t that she’d be caught: as unpleasant as drowning was, it couldn’t actually kill her.
 No, the thought worrying her right now was this: come tomorrow, Madam Mirror was going to lose her shit.